 Idaho CPA requirements

 Are you ready to earn your CPA license in Idaho?
 Your first step should always be to check the Idaho CPA requirements.
 The Idaho Board of Accountancy will ultimately license you.
-This page serves as a resource for Idaho's CPA licensure requirements and is current as of June 2021.
+This page serves as a resource for Idaho's CPA licensure requirements and CPE requirements.
 Always consult with Idahos board of accountancy for the most current information.